 - Provide 3 feet clearance from the inside corner of adjacent walls. - b.
 Figure 3.3, 3.4 and 3.5 show approved sidewall venting configurations using standard PVC or CPVC fittings.
 A similar configuration using FasNSeal stainless steel exhaust pipe can be used with either PVC or other approved material for the combustion air intake piping. - 8.
-Figures 3.6 through 3.8 show recommended vertical venting configurations. - Figure 3.6 illustrates a vertical venting configuration using PVC inlet and exhaust.
+Figures 3.6 through 3.8 show recommended vertical venting configurations. - a.
+Figure 3.6 illustrates a vertical venting configuration using PVC inlet and exhaust.
 A similar configuration can be constructed using a FasNSeal stainless steel vent termination.
-PVC or other approved materials may be used for air inlet piping. - The opening of the air inlet piping is to be a minimum of 12" (300 mm) above the expected snow accumulation on the roof surface. - ii.
-Locate the opening of the exhaust vent pipe a minimum of 12" above the air inlet opening to prevent flue gas from recirculating to the air inlet.
+PVC or other approved materials may be used for air inlet piping. - i.
+The opening of the air inlet piping is to be a minimum of 12" (300 mm) above the expected snow accumulation on the roof surface or 24" (600 mm) above the roof surface, whichever is greater.